Our Lady of the Visitation of Guibang

-The Our Lady of the Visitation of Guibang (Spanish: Nuestra Señora de la Visitación de Guibang), is a 20th-century Roman Catholic icon enshrined in the town of Gamu in the province of Isabela, Philippines.
+The Our Lady of the Visitation of Guibang (Spanish: Nuestra Señora de la Visitación de Guibang), is a 20th-century Roman Catholic title of the Blessed Virgin Mary associated with a Marian icon enshrined in the town of Gamu in the province of Isabela, Philippines.
 Considered miraculous, it is among the most venerated Marian images in northern Philippines.
 The statue received an episcopal coronation in 1973 and its chapel is a national shrine.